ramanan-techlover/ATM/README.md

 # ATM

+download the entire folder and then run It's a kind request.

-please use the following card numbers and pins!!!
+also please use the following card numbers and pins!!!

 1. Card: 4532611266538787   --> pin: 1234
 2. Card: 4532027608511534   --> pin: 4321